CARING FOR YOUR EMOTIONAL WELL-BEING DURING CORONAVIRUS

 Use your own resources: Think of other difficult times in your life and what got you through and draw on those inner resources you already have

-In the meantime, stay well, stay positive and contact us if you would like a skype or phone session at firstname.lastname@example.org.
+We look forward to welcoming you back to Lynx house or our other locations once this has been resolved.
+In the meantime, stay well, stay positive and contact us if you would like a Zoom or telephone session at email@example.com.